 Development in the parish will only be permitted where it conserves and enhances the landscape and has regard to the High Weald AONB Management Plan 2019-2024 or subsequent iterations of the plan.
-Where relevant development must demonstrate that it has had regard to relevant parts of the following AONB objectives and:
+In particular any development must demonstrate that it:

-- takes opportunities to restore the natural function of watercourses to improve water quality; prevent flooding and enhance wetland habitats; - respects the settlement pattern of the parish and its landscape setting (including avoidance of ridge top locations causing significant visual impact); - relates well to historic route ways and does not divert them from their original course or damage their rural character by loss of banks, hedgerows, verges or other important features; - does not result in the material loss or degradation of ancient woodland or historic features within it and, where appropriate will contribute to its ongoing management; - conserves and enhances the ecology of fields, trees and hedgerows; retains and reinstates historic field boundaries; and directs development away from medieval or earlier fields, especially where these form coherent field systems with other medieval features. - Any landscape plants should follow the planting recommendations scheme for native plants.
-A full sustainable drainage approach should be included within all new development such that the drainage system provides surface water quality control, water quality protection, biodiversity enhancement and amenity provision. - Development proposals should also have regard to the High Weald Housing Design Guide (November 2019) and the High Weald AONB Guidance on the Selection and Use of Colour in new development (September 2017.
+- takes opportunities to restore the natural function of watercourses to improve water quality; prevent flooding and enhance wetland habitats; - respects the settlement pattern of the parish and uses local materials that enhance the appearance of development and help to reconnect occupiers with the landscape; - relates well to historic route ways and does not divert them from their original course or damage their rural character by loss of banks, hedgerows, verges or other important features; - does not result in the material loss or degradation of ancient woodland or historic features within it and, where appropriate will contribute to its ongoing management; - conserves and enhances the ecology of fields, trees and hedgerows; retains and reinstates historic field boundaries; and directs development away from medieval or earlier fields, especially where these form coherent field systems with other medieval features. - Any landscape plants should follow the planting recommendations scheme for native plants (No Leylandii and Laurel should be permitted to be planted) - A full sustainable drainage approach should be included within all new development such that the drainage system provides surface water quality control, water quality protection, biodiversity enhancement and amenity provision.